Worship Schedule

 “Being a Christian is not essentially about joining a church or being a nice person, but about following in the footsteps of Jesus, taking his teachings seriously, letting his Spirit take the lead in our lives, and in so doing helping to change the world from our nightmare into God’s dream.”
 Presiding Bishop Michael Curry

-During this contentious election season, it is particularly difficult for us to remember to pause and reflect and listen for the Spirit in the midst of our daily lives.
-This prayer walk is an invitation to do just that.
+During a contentious election season, it is particularly difficult for us to remember to pause and reflect and listen for the Spirit in the midst of our daily lives.
+The prayer walk Grace Church created on our campus in 2020 was an invitation to do just that.
 To pause, center ourselves, and remember that faith and life are not separate.
 To pray for ourselves, our nation, our leaders, and our world.

-The prayer walk begins on Grace Church’s Sanctuary Plaza at the corner of Washington St. and Boulevard.
-At each station you will find a laminated sheet of reflections and prayers to explore.
-Stay at each station for a while, then return the prayer sheet and move on to the next station.
-Or you can access the reflections and prayers below.
-We hope you will join us!
+The prayer walk began on Grace Church’s Sanctuary Plaza at the corner of Washington St. and Boulevard.
+At each station was a laminated sheet of reflections and prayers to explore.
+Participants were invited to stay at each station for a while, then return the prayer sheet and move on to the next station.

 1: Thanksgivings for National Life